nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 As a CRM software, taking notes of previous interactions with customers as well as their different outcomes is one of the most important features.
 It will allow the user to keep track of the progress of their interactions with their customers and help them to better plan their future interactions with them.

-This section will describe in details the current implementation and design considerations of the interactions feature.
+This section will describe in detail the current implementation and design considerations of the interactions feature.

 #### Current Implementation